MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_rx_dtree.md

 ##### predict_var_names

-character vector specifying name(s) to give to the prediction results
+list of strings specifying name(s) to give to the prediction results

 ##### write_model_vars

-logical value.
+bool value.
 If True, and the output data set is different from the input data set, variables in the model will be written to the output data set in addition to the predictions (and residuals, standard errors, and confidence bounds, if requested).
 If variables from